Our Gangs Dark Oath

-Our Gangs Dark Oath is the debut studio album released by post-hardcore band Aiden on June 1, 2004.
+Our Gangs Dark Oath is the debut studio album by post-hardcore band Aiden.
+The album was released on June 1, 2004.
 Originally, the album was only available in North America, but it was recently re-released in Europe and again by Victory Records.

 "Our Gang's Dark Oath" is also the name of the second chapter of "The Adventures of Huckleberry Finn" by Mark Twain.

 Track listing

 Background, music and lyrics

 Our Gangs Dark Oath is a post-hardcore album with elements of punk rock and sometimes screamo.
 The album's style is similar to the band AFI, with lyrics being about singer Wil Francis' history of drug abuse and struggles from being on his own by his mid-teen years and leaving jail (Francis was in his early 20s when Our Gangs Dark Oath was recorded).
 Francis got kicked out of school in 8th grade and never went to high school.
 Francis said during Aiden's early years, he was angry at the world but later stopped caring about it.